onthecodepath/iOS-Interview-Questions/README.md

 **What is dynamic in Objective-C?**

-Dynamic is used subclasses of NSManagedObject. @dynamic can also be used to delegate the responsibility of implementing the accessors. ([Source](https://medium.com/ios-os-x-development/ios-interview-questions-13840247a57a))
+Dynamic is used for subclasses of NSManagedObject. @dynamic can also be used to delegate the responsibility of implementing the accessors. ([Source](https://medium.com/ios-os-x-development/ios-interview-questions-13840247a57a))

 ## Swift